 The size of the batteries used for different models varies greatly.
 Some units feature lower voltages, like 18V, with higher amp-hour ratings.
 Other models might feature higher voltages, such as 80V, and lower amp-hours.
 Most of the best cordless blowers feature plenty of runtime, between 45 to 60 minutes, but some higher-powered or light-duty models might offer only 30 minutes.

 Runtime isn’t the only measurement you should consider when shopping for a cordless blower.
-A blower’s CFM (cubic feet per minute, a measurement of volume) and airspeed (MPH) both determine the size of yard each model is appropriate for.
+A blower’s CFM (cubic feet per minute, a measurement of volume) and airspeed (MPH) both determine the yard size each model is appropriate for.

 Smaller yards (⅛ to ½ acre) might do well with a lighter-duty model, such as one that produces around 75 to 200 CFM and 100 MPH airspeed.
 For medium-size yards (½ to 1 acre), a medium-duty blower is more suitable, with CFM in the 200-400 range and speeds around 100 MPH.
 But for larger yards (over an acre) or heavily forested yards, a heavy-duty model that produces more than 400 CFM and wind speeds in excess of 115 MPH are better suited for the job.